 - Add the sliced onions and the herbs to the jar or bowl.
 Stir and press a bit to submerge all the onions and herbs in the liquid.
 Top off with an extra splash of vinegar if necessary.

-- A full 24 hours or more in the fridge is the best way to pickle these babies, but you can get away with letting them sit out at room temperature for at least two hours before serving as a condiment for tacos, sandwiches, salads — you name it.
+- Pickle these babies in the fridge for 24 hours or simply on the counter at room temperature for an hour or two before serving as a condiment for tacos, sandwiches, salads -- you name it.
 They keep very well in the fridge for up to a month.